simbo1905/thinbus-srp-js/README.md

 ## Secure Random Numbers

-The file `js/random.js` attempts to use the the WebCryptoAPI secure random number generator provided by the browsers  as IE11, Chrome, Firefox and Safari.
+The file `js/random.js` attempts to use the the WebCryptoAPI secure random number generator provided by modern browsers such as IE11, Chrome, Firefox and Safari.
 If it does not find this API it then falls back to using the `js/isaac.js` random number generator.
 You may wish to disallow either registration, or login, or both from browsers which don't have the secure random number WebCryptoAPI.
 This can be checked by calling `random16byteHex.isWebCryptoAPI()`.
 If you do allow isaac be used with older browsers then it is recommended that you add the following 'onkeyup' to all input fields:

 ```Javascript
 // inside an onkeyup event handler